asyncapi/generator/docs/installation-guide.md

 weight: 10
 ---

-There are various ways you can use the Generator library to generate whaterver you want in your event driven architecture apps.
-Find your prefered method below:
+You can use the Generator library to generate whatever you want in your event-driven architecture apps.
+Find your preferred method below:
 - [Using the AsyncAPI Generator CLI](#1-using-the-asyncapi-generator-cli)
 - [Use the Generator Library In Your Node.js Apps](#2-use-the-generator-library-in-your-nodejs-apps)